explainers-by-googlers/cross-origin-storage/README.md

   });
 } catch (err) {
   if (err.name === 'NotFoundError') {
-    // This triggers a permission prompt:
-    // example.com wants to store the file "Large AI Model" in your browser.
-    // [Allow] [Don't allow]
-    try {
+    // The file wasn't found in COS, download it. let fileBlob; // Assuming the blob is available. try {
       const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
         name,
+        // Set to `true` to create the file.
         create: true,
       });
-      // Granted the user's permission, store the file. const writableStream = await handle.createWritable();
+      const writableStream = await handle.createWritable();
       await writableStream.write(fileBlob);
       await writableStream.close();
     } catch (err) {
-      if (err.name === 'NotAllowedError') {
-        console.log('The user did not grant permission to access the file.');
-        return;
+      // The `write()` failed.
     }
-    }
     return;
   }
-  // 'NotAllowedError', the user didn't grant access console.log('The user did not grant permission to access the file.');
+  // 'NotAllowedError', the user didn't grant access to the file. console.log('The user did not grant access to the file.');
 }
 ```

-This will prompt the user to confirm the storage, displaying the human-readable name.

 #### Retrieving a file